Alexa Bliss: Alliance with "The Fiend" Bray Wyatt (2020–2021)

 At The Horror Show at Extreme Rules, Bliss appeared during the cinematic match between Braun Strowman and Bray Wyatt.
-Wyatt used Bliss' image as Strowman had an affection for her.
-Bliss then became involved in the storyline between Strowman and Wyatt, as she was attacked by Wyatt's alter ego, The Fiend, on July 31 episode of SmackDown.
-Bliss' involvement with The Fiend would continue in the coming months, with Bliss going into trance and using his finisher, Sister Abigail.
+Wyatt used Bliss's image as Strowman had an affection for her.
+Bliss then became involved in the storyline between Strowman and Wyatt, as she was attacked by Wyatt's alter ego, The Fiend, on the July 31 episode of SmackDown.
+Bliss's involvement with The Fiend would continue in the coming months, with Bliss going into trance and using his finisher, Sister Abigail.

 As part of the 2020 Draft in October, both Bliss and The Fiend were drafted to the Raw brand.
-On October 26 episode of Raw, while hosting A Moment of Bliss with special guest Randy Orton, a feud was set off that involved The Fiend as well.
+On the October 26 episode of Raw, while hosting A Moment of Bliss with special guest Randy Orton, a feud was set off that involved The Fiend as well.
 During the opening of that segment, Bliss was also given a new ring entrance theme song "The Fury".
 After the Fiend was written off television, Bliss then took over the feud with Orton, as she wanted him to face the repercussions of his actions at TLC.

 At Royal Rumble, she competed in the Women's Royal Rumble match, entering at number 27, but was eliminated by Rhea Ripley after about a minute in the ring.
-From January to March 2021, Bliss' appearance continually shifted darker as she began to constantly interfere in Orton's matches.
+From January to March 2021, Bliss's appearance continually shifted darker as she began to constantly interfere in Orton's matches.
 This transformation ramped up for her scheduled intergender match against Orton at Fastlane.
 During the match, she attacked Orton with supernatural powers like making a lighting rig fall and almost land on him and launching a fireball at him.
 At the end, The Fiend made his return and attacked Orton, allowing Bliss to defeat Orton.
 At Wrestlemania 37, Bliss was in The Fiend's corner for his match with Orton, but eventually betrayed him by distracting him, allowing Orton to defeat him.
-On the following RAW, Bliss declared that The Fiend was her mentor, but now she no longer needed him.
+On the following Raw, Bliss declared that The Fiend was her mentor, but now she no longer needed him.
 She then introduced her new friend, a demonic looking doll named Lilly.